Friday, December 28, 2018

 "The valley is empty, but echoes."

-Here as well, we are in a secluded space, but we are not hearing the faint echoes of humans.
-The space is silent, and yet, we are hearing something.
-What we are hearing is the echoes of emptiness itself.
-The insight that emptiness is not a form of silence but is phenomenally present is what its echo expresses.
-Just reading this short phrase by Hóngzhì can immediately attune the reader to a kind of object-less hearing to the 'sound' of emptiness.
-For me, it leaves me in a similar position as at the end of Teika's verse: as I listen but no particular sounds appear, I am left with an emptiness that is nondually present.
-Hóngzhì's single phrase can be said to embody yūgen–what is meaningful is not the primarily aesthetic surface (an empty, secluded, valley) but the realization of a vivid emptiness.
+Here, too, we are in a secluded mountain space—but no faint human voices are heard.
+The valley is silent, and yet something resounds.
+What is heard is the echo of emptiness itself.
+The insight this phrase carries is that emptiness is not a form of silence but is itself phenomenally present; its echo reveals its vividness.
+Simply reading Hóngzhì’s line can attune the reader to a kind of objectless hearing—to the sound of emptiness.
+For me, it leaves one in a position much like that at the end of Teika’s verse: listening, yet with no particular sound arising, we are left within an emptiness that is nondually present.
+Hóngzhì’s phrase thus embodies yūgen—its meaning lies not in the aesthetic image of an empty valley but in the realization of a luminous emptiness.

 Shikan aesthetic consciousness